-The net worth of ‘Selling Sunset’ cast members that run into millions
+The Net Worth of ‘Selling Sunset’ Cast Members That Run Into Millions

 Stause has been a famous face on television.
 She had recurring roles on Days of Our Lives (2013-2021) and The Young and the Restless (2016).
 She appeared as herself in the reality show Dancing with the Stars (2020) as well as the third season of Bling Empire (2022).
 But several reports agree that much of her wealth is because of her realtor role in Selling Sunset for The Oppenheim Group.

 Stause had told Page Six in 2018 that she was “homeless a few times in my life and it was really hard growing up.”
-Reports now suggest that she bought a Hollywood Hills house in 2021 for over USD 3 million.
+Reports now suggest that she bought a Hollywood Hills house in 2021 for over USD 3 million (over INR 24 crore approx.).

 Vanessa Villela

-At around USD 5 million, Vanessa Villela is certainly among the richest cast members of Selling Sunset.
+At around USD 5 million (over INR 41 crore approx.), Vanessa Villela is certainly among the richest cast members of Selling Sunset.
 But unlike most others, much of her wealth is because of her prolific body of work on Mexican television.

 The Mexican-American actor has been the star of several shows since the early 1990s.
 Some of them are Gotita de amor (1998), El Cuerpo del Deseo (2005-2006), Amores de Mercado (2006-2007) and El Señor de los Cielos (2016-2018).
 She joined The Oppenheim Group in the fourth season of Selling Sunset and has now made a name for herself in the real-estate business, too.